NotADevGuy/Social_Transfer_Protocol/README.md

 3. React

 ## Licensing
-This project is licensed under the [MIT License] - see the LICENSE.md file for details.
+This project is licensed under the MIT License, see the LICENSE.md file for details.

 ## Contact
 Feel free to contact me for any questions about this project.